 Select Projects

-Metals Fate and Transport Modeling: Prepared expert report related to the fate and transport of metal constituents in groundwater, including barium, boron, and arsenic, from multiple coal combustion residual surface impoundments.
+Metals Fate and Transport Modeling: Prepared expert report and testified in deposition related to the fate and transport of metal constituents in groundwater, including barium, boron, and arsenic, from multiple coal combustion residual surface impoundments.

 Arsenic Fate and Transport Modeling: Modeled the fate and transport of arsenic and other coal ash-related constituents in groundwater and surface water downgradient of a large Midwestern coal ash surface impoundment located in a karst environment.
 Model simulations compared potential impacts to groundwater and surface water resulting from potential surface impoundment closure scenarios.